enclave-networks/.github/.github/ISSUE_TEMPLATE/008-release-checklist.md

 - [ ] Scheduler refreshes when an access token expires (with the UI closed).
 - [ ] Removing a trust requirement should not discard the token.
 - [ ] When authority/tenant ID on policy changes, silent login attempted with new authority, followed by presenting login button if necessary.

+---

+Mark any failing tests with **(!!
+BUG BUG BUG)** and link to the relevant issue which tracks the bug.